Last updated: 15th December 2025

 This Part D applies only when you use Paranimo and/or Matchifi as a Business Customer.

-28.1 Each Platform (Paranimo/Matchifi) tier has different capabilities and features.
+28.1 Each Platform (Paranimo/Matchifi) has different product tiers with different capabilities and features.
 Some Platform functionality may only be available to Business Customers with the appropriate access tier or under a separate written agreement with us.

 28.2 Business Customers are granted non-exclusive rights to promote or resell access to the Platform and related services, in accordance with the reseller conditions set out in clause 33.3 and subject always to these Terms.